With your school chapter about to end, are you at the crossroads of thinking about which technical stream to pursue?

 After completion of the course you might be hired for roles such as a junior programmer or a software tester initially, and then with your hard work, you can easily reach the rank of senior programmer.

-As the IT industry in India is blooming, it would not be difficult to find vacancies in the IT industry.
-While the BCA course will offer you insights about the newest trends in technology, it is advisable to pursue your MCA rather than accepting any of the jobs offers you will get during your campus recruitment.
+As the IT industry in India is booming, it would not be difficult to find vacancies in the IT industry.
+While the BCA course will offer you insights into the newest trends in technology, it is advisable to pursue your MCA rather than accepting any of the jobs offers you will get during your campus recruitment.

 Eligibility of BCA

 Aspirants having 50 % marks and English and Mathematics as compulsory subjects in their plus two examinations are eligible to take admission in this course